zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 * Controls

-    Build your own controls, or use available alternatives to Ibiza Fx controls
+    Building your own controls, or using available alternatives to Ibiza Fx controls

-<a name="advanced-template-blade-topics-introduction-to-appblades-creating-an-appblade"></a>
+<a name="advanced-template-blade-topics-creating-an-appblade"></a>
-### Creating an AppBlade
+## Creating an AppBlade

 1. Add the blade definition to your PDL file, as in the following example.